Your efforts will not go in vain - Dr. Nsiah-Asare urges NPP faithfuls

 The team is made up of health professionals and Non-Health Professionals of the party which seeks to propagate the Good news of the party.

-Speaking at the event, the former Director-General of the Ghana Health Service, expressed his deepest gratitude to all persons present and promised "indeed all NPP party faithfuls will not be forgotten."
+Speaking at the event, the former Director-General of the Ghana Health Service, expressed his deepest gratitude to all persons present and promised: "indeed all NPP party faithful will not be forgotten."

-All the speakers assured party faithfuls gathered to remain calm for they shall be rewarded for their good works.
+All the speakers assured party faithful gathered to remain calm for they shall be rewarded for their good works.

 The event was attended by hundreds of Patriotic Health Team members and other volunteer groups of the NPP.